microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-subdomain.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents an internet domain that is part of a primary domain.
 As an example, **learn.microsoft.com** is a subdomain of **microsoft.com**.
-For every subdomain, there could be a new set of IP addresses which the domain resolves to, and this can be a great data source for finding related infrastructure.

 ## Methods